 I have spent 4 days in the land of fire and ice and I loved every single minute of it!
 It’s so hard to decide which place I liked the most because every single piece of Icelandic land is unique and gorgeous.
-From infinite hills to abrupt mountains, it is all full of beauty!
+From infinite hills to abrupt mountains, it’s all full of beauty!

 Are you planning a road trip around Iceland?
 Check out these life-saving tips & tricks.